Ready to Work Assessments

 The WIN assessments are based on a compilation of prevailing employer-focused research including, but not limited to, the U.S. Department of Labor Survey of Necessary and Comprehensive Skills (SCANS); U.S. Department of Labor Building Blocks Competency Model (Tiers 1-3); U.S. Department of Education Employability Skills Framework; National Network of Business and Industry Associations Common Employability Skills; and Center for Literacy, Education & Employment, Equipped for the Future standards.
 The assessments are criterion-referenced against an absolute standard or “criterion” for performance.
 Thus, the assessments measure mastery of specific learning objectives rather than comparing an individual’s scores to the performance of other test takers.

-Contact WIN Learning today and ask about bundling the Ready to Work assessments and the Career Readiness Courseware to give your learners/job-seekers the right tools for the job.
+Contact WIN Learning today and ask about bundling the Ready to Work assessments and the Ready to Work Courseware to give your learners/job-seekers the right tools for the job.